Tips for Renting a Motorcycle: Requirements, Restrictions, and Rates.

 Most motorcycle rental companies will have age limits and you must be at least 21 years old to rent.
+Of course if you were to rent a motorcycle in other countries this age would change.
 Some companies have raised this to 25 years old.
 Often, if you are younger than 21, you can rent a scooter, moped, or another small engine vehicle as long as you are over 18.
 The reason for this is to ensure that the renter has at least a few years of riding experience or maturity.

 The minimum insurance coverage for motorcycle rentals is liability insurance with a minimum amount of coverage and this may vary depending on the state in which you are renting.
 It is required by law.
 However, your own liability insurance that you have at home for your own motorcycle does not meet this requirement.
 Rental insurance is different and separate.
 Basic liability insurance is usually provided by the rental company and is included in the daily cost.
 This liability insurance will cover you if you cause an accident that results in injury or property damage to someone else.